 However, this study lacked a control group, and the authors concluded that more research was needed to rule out the placebo effect and other variables.

 Turmeric has been associated with benefits for other disorders of the digestive system, including ulcerative colitis, a chronic condition that causes diarrhea and abdominal pain.

 One study in 2015 found that adding curcumin to the regular treatment routine had a positive impact on the symptoms of ulcerative colitis.

 There are some positive findings relating to the use of turmeric in reducing IBS symptoms, and these effects may also extend to other digestive disorders.
 However, more research is required to determine whether turmeric can have any real benefits for the treatment of IBS.

-Some side effects can occur with regular turmeric use, including:
+Adding turmeric to your diet may also help to reduce IBS symptoms although some side effects can occur with regular turmeric use, including: